petrusmatiros/petrusmatiros/README.md

 #### I'm Petrus, a young full stack developer looking for the next awesome thing to work on.
 I have a deep and sophisticated understanding of design, UX and UI.
 This lets me excel in working in frontend development.

-Using my skills, I always strive to create wholistic and seamless experiences that have a high standard of design, functionality, usabilty and user experience.
+Using my skills, I always strive to create wholistic and seamless experiences that have a high standard of <b>design, functionality, usabilty and user experience</b>.

 <h2>Skills</h2>